Kittyhacker101-Software/KatWeb/README.md

 ## KatWeb
 Welcome to KatWeb!
-KatWeb is a simple static file HTTPS server designed for the 21st century.
+KatWeb is a simple static file HTTPS server and reverse proxy designed for the 21st century.
 This program is used in production on the kittyhacker101.tk servers!

 ## Getting KatWeb